Skip to main content

 Bolas

-Lizardmen, Amazons (Lustria) only, Town Cryer #11
+Town Cryer #11 (1b)

 Bolas are a set of three bronze balls on strings tied together.
 They are thrown similar to a sling and are rotated around the head for speed.
-The bolas is a hunting weapon and doesn't harm the anima.
+The bolas is a hunting weapon and doesn't harm the animal.
 It immobilises it and allows the hunter to either subdue it or put it out with his spear.
+The bolas has a range of 16" and can only be used once per battle.
+They are automatically recovered after each battle.

-Strength: Special;
+Strength: Special

 Special Rules